Uninett/Argus/docs/development/howtos/htmx-frontend/custom-incident-actions.rst

 ---------------------------

-Removing an existing action involves removing the handler from the ``INCIDENT_UPDATE_ACTIONS`` registry and removing the button from the.
+Removing an existing action involves removing the handler from the ``INCIDENT_UPDATE_ACTIONS`` registry and removing the button from the UI.
 For example, to remove the ``reopen`` action, place the following in your ``apps.py``::

   class MyApp(AppConfig):